-Hair can show through the paint, or can even interfere with getting nice clean lines so, in some cases your body painter may want you to shave or wax certain areas where the hair could cause a problem.
-This can sometimes include the baby hair on your face if you’re going to be doing a close up face piece.
+Hair can show through the paint, or in the case of thick hair interfere with getting nice clean lines so in some cases your body painter may want you to shave or wax certain areas where the hair could cause a problem.
+This can sometimes include the baby hair on your face if you’re going to be doing a close-up face piece.
 It’s usually more of an issue when it comes to sponge and brush application so if you’re getting painted with an airbrush then you may be able to leave your body hair alone.

-If you’ve got any allergies, for example to latex which is a common ingredient in lash glue, let your body painter know so they can find alternative products.
+If you’ve got any allergies, for example to latex which is a common ingredient in lash glue, let your body painter know in advance so they can find alternative products.

 There’s certain products like barrier sprays that can be used to help protect the skin and certain paints that are less harsh on delicate skin.
 They may want to do a patch test to check that the paints aren’t going to cause any kind of reaction.

 If you’ve got any skin conditions then you’ll want to mention that as well.
-In some cases it’s not going to be safe to body paint someone if they have a of skin condition.
+In some cases, it’s not going to be safe to body paint someone if they have certain conditions.

 Talk With The Artist about What You’re Comfortable With

-I know I already mentioned that communication is incredibly important, but prior to the shoot you’ll want to make sure that you are completely comfortable with what’s happening.
-You don’t want to turn up and find that there’s four other models all nude and you’re all expected to be heaped together in some kind of erotic pose if you were expecting to be part of a solo artistic piece.
+I know I already mentioned that communication is incredibly important, but prior to the shoot, you’ll want to make sure that you are completely comfortable with what’s happening.
+You don’t want to turn up and find that there are four other models all nude and you’re all expected to be heaped together in some kind of erotic pose if you were expecting to be part of a solo artistic piece.